Due to extreme weather, parcel deliveries can experience delays.

-A country, famous for their world class athletes and most recently a home for a Nobel Peace prize winner, Ethiopia is also a homeland for a multitalented young people.
+A country, famous for its world-class athletes and most recently home for a Nobel Peace prize winner, Ethiopia is also a homeland for a multitalented young people.
 Over this spring/summer season 2020 we will release a series of blogs to tell their stories to inspire a world with less padding and more feeling and to build a global community of health and wellbeing activists, movers and shakers challenging the status quo, active urbanites playing outdoors, thriving through Vivobarefoot’s ethics of peace and environmentalism.

 Meet and greet Ethiopia Skate, a grassroots community of skateboarders working to empower young people and promote access to skateboarding.
 Formed in 2013 by Sean Stromsoe and Abenezer Temesgen, the community now consists of over 150 skateboarders in Addis Ababa and other small towns across the country, swiftly becoming a center for the continent’s skateboarding scene.

 Sean Stromsoe, originally from California, is a photographer and documentary filmmaker.
 He documents all the storytelling assets for Ethiopia as he has been a regular visitor at the skate sessions and during his over numerous trips to Ethiopia, he brought dozens of boards for the community.